[5 MIN READ]

 - Information about city, county and state COVID-19 testing sites.

-We're in our second cold and flu season with COVID-19.
-As new variants such as delta and omicron continue to spread the infection, vaccination remains one of the most important ways we can protect ourselves, our families and our communities.
+We're in our third cold and flu season with COVID-19.
+With each new variant and record breaking infection rates, vaccination remains one of the primary ways we can protect ourselves, our families and our communities.

 Experts continue to urge everyone who is eligible and able to get vaccinated against both COVID-19 and the flu to keep your immune system in fighting order should you contract one or both of these diseases at the same time.
 In fact, the Centers for Disease Control and Prevention (CDC) states it is safe to get both vaccines at once.